-Weighted Moving Average is one form of moving average that is used to smooth out time-series data with an aim to decrease the effects of random, short-term fluctuations and to find out the patterns and trends in the data more easily.
-Weighted Moving Average considers the current data points more important as they have more relevance than the earlier data.
+Weighted moving average is one form of moving average that is used to smooth out time-series data with an aim to decrease the effects of random, short-term fluctuations and to find out the patterns and trends in the data more easily.
+Weighted moving average considers the current data points more important as they have more relevance than the earlier data.
 Hence it assigns greater weight to recent data points and less weight to earlier data points.
-Weighted Moving Average in Excel is calculated by multiplying each data point in the observation with a predetermined weighting factor.
+The weighted moving average in Excel is calculated by multiplying each data point in the observation with a predetermined weighting factor.

 Let’s assume a scenario where we have temperatures of 10 consecutive days during the autumn season.
 We aim to smooth the data and to determine the temperature for the 11th day.
-We will use Weighted Moving Average to achieve our target.
-Weighted Moving Average in Excel can be calculated using three methods.
+We will use a weighted moving average to achieve our target.
+Weighted moving average in Excel can be calculated using three methods.
 In the first one, we will calculate the average while we develop the formula ourselves.
-We will also use the SUMPRODUCT function in Excel to calculate the Weighted Moving Average.
-We will use Exponential Smoothing in the third one.
+We will also use the SUMPRODUCT function in Excel to calculate the weighted moving average.
+We will use exponential smoothing in the third one.

 Here’s an Overview of Our Dataset: